Big worry for college scandal suspects: Their co-defendants

-FILE - In this April 3, 2019 file photo, actress Felicity Huffman arrives at federal court in Boston to face charges in a nationwide college admissions bribery scandal.
-Huffman will plead guilty on May 13 to charges that she took part in the cheating scam.
-She had been scheduled to enter her plea on May 21, but a judge agreed to move up the hearing because the lead prosecutor will be out of town.
-(AP Photo/Charles Krupa, File)
+FILE - In this April 3, 2019 file photo, Bruce Isackson departs federal court in Boston after facing charges in a nationwide college admissions bribery scandal.
+In a court filing Monday, April 8, 2019, Isackson agreed to plead guilty in the cheating scam.
+Since dozens of wealthy parents and coaches at elite universities were arrested in March, two parents, including Isackson, and two coaches have agreed to cooperate with authorities.
+(AP Photos/Michael Dwyer, File)

 Federal prosecutors said all along that they expect more people to be charged in the sweeping college admissions scandal.
 Their secret weapon?
 The cooperation of parents and coaches who have already agreed to plead guilty, observers say.